masaun/tokenization-of-baselined-records/README.md

-# Streaming Electricity Marketplace
+# Tokenization Of Baselined Records

 ***
-## 【Introduction of the Streaming Electricity Marketplace】
+## 【Introduction of the Tokenization Of Baselined Records】
 - This is a smart contract that ...

 &nbsp;